 You’ve heard it before: 20% of businesses fail in their first year, 30% in their second, and 50% are gone after five.
 My first startup failed, so trust me when I say this: it hurts like you can’t imagine.
-But it’s also something no entrepreneur sees coming and doesn’t plan for.
-When you’re swept up in it (and you likely will be) it’s a critical growth juncture in your life, but only if you fail the right way.
+But because no one plans for it, when your startup fails, you don’t learn anything.
+If you’re facing startup failure, this is a critical growth juncture in your life… but only if you fail the right way.

-The entrepreneurial explosion is here, and with the successes come some pretty epic failures.
-This week one strapped entrepreneur asked me about my own failure experience as he struggles to keep his startup afloat, and another funded startup founder told me he just broke the news to his staff they’re going under.
+The entrepreneurial explosion is here, and alongside the successes will come epic failures.
+This week one entrepreneur asked me about my own failure experience as he struggles to keep his startup afloat.
+Yet another founder, who took on funding, told me he just broke the news to his staff they’re going under.
 Chances are good this will happen to you.

-If you’re in the muck, now is the time to fail the right way.
+If you’re in the muck, focus with me: now is the time to fail the right way.
 After the pain, things will get way better than you can possibly imagine.
 (You’re here for a reason.
 Go ahead and bookmark this.
 When I’m right drop me a line.)

 What to do when your startup fails

 When you’re looking down the barrel of startup failure, you begin to question everything, including your sanity.
 You had convinced yourself you’d be successful and knew precisely how to make things work.
 You saw the plan.
 But you were wrong.
 What else are you wrong about?
 Do you actually have any real knowledge or skill to contribute to another company?
 Will anyone hire you?
-Here are a few tidbits I learned from my failure experience, and from other epic failures.
+Here are a few tidbits I learned from my failure experience, and my podcast guests’ failure experiences.

 You Need To Grieve.

-Losing a startup, at least for me, was traumatic.
+Losing a startup is traumatic.
 I lost my revenue stream, which was terrifying.
-But I also lost my passion project and what I thought was my dream.
-While it’s vital to know you’re going to be way stronger when your startup fails, it’s also important to take the time to fully grieve the loss.
-I didn’t get therapy when my startup failed, and that was stupid.
+I also lost my passion project and what I thought was my dream.
+While it’s vital to know you will professionally grow when your startup fails, it’s also important to take the time to fully grieve the loss.
+I didn’t get therapy when my startup failed, and today I know that was stupid.

-To this day, I have permanent psychological damage and firmly believe I’d have avoided trauma if I’d found a therapist.
+Today I have psychological damage, perhaps permanent, I could have avoided if I’d found a therapist.
 Not to mention the burden on my wife would have been lighter—she put up with a lot.
 Please learn from my failure.
 Get help.
-Dr. Scott Barry Kaufman, of the Psychology Podcast, recommends Better Help.
+Dr. Scott Barry Kaufman of the Psychology Podcast, recommends Better Help.
 (Not a paid ad.)
 The best performers have coaches, so why not hire a mind coach?
 This will help you put things in perspective.
 You need that right now.

 Write Down Why You Failed

 Don’t tuck away your failure or sweep it under the rug.
 Fully confront it, own it, and ask yourself why it happened.
 Failure is fuel, capable of propelling you to greater success, but if you ignore it you can’t learn critical lessons from it.
-Every high performer has dozens of epic fail stories because high performers learn more from failure than from success.
+Every high performer has dozens of epic fail stories because high performers learn more from failure than success.
 You can too, but only if you write it down.
-Here’s why.

 It turns out, we are really crappy at remembering trauma in our lives.
-Seriously, just check out this episode of Build for Tomorrow on Covid Nostalagia.
-We’re also crappy at remembering things we don’t write down according to Dr. Bill Klemm.
+Seriously, just check out this episode of Build for Tomorrow on Covid Nostalgia.
+According to Dr. Bill Klemm, we’re also crappy at remembering things we don’t write down.
 Because failure provides such a data-rich learning experience, write it down no matter how uncomfortable.
 You don’t have to share it, but write it down.
 The lessons you stand to learn are valuable, don’t lose the experience.

 Look Deeper At Your Identity.